carpentries-incubator/fair-bio-practice/_episodes/04-intro-to-metadata.md

 > > * Structural metadata appears in grey
 > >![metadata-full-spreadhseet](../fig/04-metadatafull_spreadsheet_solution.png)
 > {: .solution}
->
+{: .challenge}

+> ## Identifying metadata types - optional
-> Optional: in groups, now repeat the excercise for the example of the previous section.
+> In groups, now repeat the excercise for the example of the previous section.
 {: .challenge}

 > ## Open Researcher and Contributor ID (ORCID)